Self-Advocates/Family Advocates as Medical Educators (SAME-FAME)

 About the Class

-Now in its 4th year, this virtual simulation training teaches interdisciplinary healthcare students basic information about patients with I/DD, family caregivers, and the systems that shape their lives and experiences across the lifespan.
+Now in its fourth year, this virtual simulation training teaches interdisciplinary health care students basic information about patients with I/DD, family caregivers, and the systems that shape their lives and experiences across the lifespan.
 The course strengthens students’ skills in communication and collaboration with patients with I/DD and family caregivers as part of the health care team.
 The course also allows students to consider societal attitudes towards diverse people with I/DD and families and the impact of those attitudes on health care.

 Self-advocates and family advocates are key in planning, presenting, and evaluating the program.